verbiscms/verbis/docs/templates/Fields.md

 Sometimes you may want to use different template files for different layouts.
 The example below shows how.

 #### flexible-content.cms
-In your master template, The same principle applies, loop over the flexible content and compare the layouts using `$layout.type`
+In your master template, the same principle applies.
+Simply loop over the flexible content and compare the layouts using `$layout.type`

 It's important to pass the context of the loop using the dot `.`.
 If the post data is required in the partial, pass the dollar symbol `$`.
 This will enable you to still access the post data in the child template.